-The reason you want to avoid these companies is because they're not actually "leads."
+The reason you want to avoid these companies is because they're not actually generating qualified leads.
 They're cold contacts that haven’t shown any interest in your company, service, or product.

 We get contacted by companies using these types of services all the time.
 They do their best to sound like they are contacting us one at a time, but it’s easy to spot when you get a cold mass email.

 My go-to action when I get these, is to mark as spam!

 Notice what I said?
 I flag every one of them as spam.